livechat/chat.io-API-docs/getting-started/chat-thread.md

 ### Chatting

 You can start a chat via the [start_chat](../../agent-api/client-server#start-chat) method both on the Customer and Agent side.
-If you are an agent you can also [join](../../agent-api/client-server#join-chat) a chat or [supervise](../../agent-api/client-server#supervise-chat) it.
+If you are an agent you can also [join](../../agent-api/client-server#join-chat) a chat.
 When you are in a chat you can send events to it via [send_event](../../agent-api/client-server#send-event) method.

 Currently all new events and chats are sent to all agents within the license.
 In the future *scopes* will define which groups of users have access to chats/events and other types of data. (currently scopes serve another purpose and will be documented in this guide soon)